 # Science Is Fun: From Champagne Vineyards to Arthropods

-Welcome to the program co-produced by the University of Montpellier and Divergence-FM, which takes you on a tour of the laboratories of the Muse archipelago.
-Today we’re joined by Vincent Bonhomme, a researcher atthe Institute of Evolutionary Sciences in Montpellier, who will trace the history of the Champagne vine for us.
-In the second half of the program, Philippe Boussès will open the doors to a collection of very special arthropods…
+Welcome to the program co-produced by the University of Montpellier and Divergence-FM, which takes you on a tour of the laboratories of the Muse Archipelago.
+Today we’re joined by Vincent Bonhomme, a researcher atthe Institute of Evolutionary Sciences in Montpellier, who will trace the history of the Champagne vineyard for us.
+In the second half of the program, Philippe Boussès will give us a glimpse into a collection of very unusual arthropods…

-Just like every week, hop aboard our science cruise and forget about everything: winter, curfews, the Brazilian variant of the virus, or whatever else… Enough is enough!
-Speaking of drinks, pour yourself a glass, because today on “Science Is Fun,” it’s Champagne!
+Just like every week, hop aboard our science cruise and forget all about it: winter, the curfew, the English-Brazilian variant, or whatever else… Enough is enough!
+Speaking of drinks, pour yourself a glass—because today on “Science Is Fun,” it’s Champagne!

 A study published in the journal *Scientific Reports* on January 27 sheds light for the first time on the history of Champagne’s vineyards.

-Our guest today is Vincent Bonhomme, the study’s co-lead author.
-He is a researcher atthe Institute of Evolutionary Sciences in Montpellier (ISEM) and a specialist in vineyards and wine from the Neolithic period through the Middle Ages.
+Our guest today is Vincent Bonhomme, one of the study’s co-lead authors.
+He is a researcher atthe Montpellier Institute of Evolutionary Sciences (ISEM) and a specialist in vineyards and wine from the Neolithic period through the Middle Ages.

-In the second half of the program, we’ll take you to the Institute of Research and Development (IRD), specifically to the Mivegec laboratory (Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control), to explore Europe’s largest collection of medically significant arthropods, with specimens from 97 countries.
-Welcome to the Arim collection; Philippe Boussès will be introducing you to these little creatures.
+In the second half of the program, we’ll take you to the Institute of Research and Development (IRD)—and more specifically to the Mivegec laboratory (Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control)—to explore Europe’s largest collection of medically significant arthropods, with specimens from 97 countries.
+Welcome to the Arim collection—Philippe Boussès will be introducing you to these little creatures.

 © IRD – Carole Filiu-Mouhali